2justinmorgan/Linux_System_Monitor/README.txt

-This program is used to keep track of the how much memory certain processes consume, along with its relative consumption compared to the system.
+This program is used to monitor the amount of resources certain processes consume, along with its relative consumption compared to the system.
 It will record either systemwide or process specific performance statistics based on the parameters passed (see usage).